This information should not be relied upon as legal or professional advice. Read the disclaimer.

 • the spouse or unmarried partner of any of these people.

-Factors that the DWP or a local authority will consider when the claimant’s landlord is a relative and they dont share accommodation:
+Factors the DWP or a local authority will consider when the claimant’s landlord is a relative and they dont share accommodation:

 1. Has the tenancy been created to take advantage of benefits which provide support for housing costs?